mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 # EHC Strategy: Diet-ESP

 EHC Strategy defines the orchestration of the EHC Rules
-* EHC_RULES are not agreed individually between the peers
+* EHC Rules are not agreed individually between the peers
 * EHC Strategies are standardized
 * EHC Strategies are described with EHC Rules but can be implemented differently